numat/brooks-mfc/README.md

 ============

 ```
-pip install mfc
+pip install brooks_mfc
 ```

 Usage
 =====

 This driver uses an undocumented REST API in the devices's web interface for communication.
-The compatibility and stability of this interface with all Brooks conrtollers is not guaranteed.
+The compatibility and stability of this interface with all Brooks controllers is not guaranteed.

 ### Command Line